Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 In the past, American Express wasn’t widely accepted in the US.
 Now, many merchants are starting to take Amex, with mom-and-pop businesses often being the exception.

 Internationally, many merchants won’t accept Amex.
-Carry a Visa or Mastercard as a backup if you plan to travel abroad.
+Carry a Visa or Mastercard as backup if you plan to travel abroad.

 What credit cards can I use for shopping?